-In addition to his duties with the Fighting Irish, Gingerich has been the goalkeepers coach for the Indiana Invaders (PDL) since 2008.
+In addition to his duties with the Fighting Irish, Gingerich was the goalkeepers coach for the Indiana Invaders (PDL) from 2008-11.
 He also was the director of goalkeeping for the Michiana Echo (both boys and girls) in 2008.

-During the 2007 campaign, he served as goalkeeper coach at Holy Cross College (Notre Dame, Ind.).
+During the 2007 campaign, he served as goalkeeper coach at Holy Cross College in Notre Dame, Ind.
 The Saints posted a 9-8-0 record that season.

 Gingerich was an assistant coach/goalkeepers coach for Elkhart Central High School from 2002-06.
 During that span, the Blue Blazers posted a 72-17-8 record, including a 33-0-3 mark within the Northern Indiana Conference.
 He mentored several athletes who went on to play at the collegiate level, including Justin Holmes, a goalkeeper who played at the University of New Mexico.
 Alec Purdie (Indiana), Ruben Garrido (West Virginia) and Jorge Ramirez (IPFW) were other NCAA Division I players that Gingerich coached while at Elkhart Central.